• Skip to primary navigation

 Zucchini meatballs sub on a plate

 So when the invite came in for West Broadway Youth Outreach to produce a healthy, innovative, kid-friendly sandwich, we knew zucchini meatballs would have to make an appearance.
 What started off as a topping for spaghetti quickly became the base for a delicious, filling sandwich, good enough for a lunch or dinner for one hungry monster - or even a few picky children.
-Truth is, the decision came down to this or a curry chicken sandwich, but the health fanatics in our bunch just couldn't pass up the opportunity to trick kids into wolfing down some nutritious vegan food.
+Truth is, the decision came down to this or a chicken kofta kebab sandwich, but the health fanatics in our bunch just couldn't pass up the opportunity to trick kids into wolfing down some nutritious vegan food.
 And we got it all on video.

 Zucchini meatballs sub mad scientists